cis547/cis547.github.io/_labs/lab06.markdown

 Recall in Part 1, a reference `doAnalysis` could be used to verify your `check` and `transfer` implementations.
 Now that you’re writing your own version of `doAnalysis`, you may need to rebuild the pass without the reference.
-First, make sure that the `doAnalysis` function in `DivZeroAnalysis.cpp` is **not** commented out.
-Next, follow these steps to compile using your implementation:
+Follow these steps to compile using your implementation:

 ```sh
 /lab6/build$ rm CMakeCache.txt